-In SAP Cloud Platform, you can’t help coming across the UAA since it enables you to log in or log out.
+In SAP Business Technology Platform, you can’t help coming across the UAA since it enables you to log in or log out.
 The full name for UAA is User Account and Authentication.
 This doesn’t explain much, though.
-Unfortunately, we talk about UAA, CFUAA, XSUAA, Platform UAA in SAP Cloud Platform.
+Unfortunately, we talk about UAA, CFUAA, XSUAA, Platform UAA in SAP BTP.
 Is this all the same?
 Or are these four different UAAs?

 Let’s give it a try and explain UAA: